 - Phase 4 Trials: After the FDA approves a treatment, a Phase 4 trial may begin.
 These trials allow medical professionals to observe side effects that occur over time.

-Depending on its phase, a clinical trial might have one of a few objectives: for example, to identify effective treatments for a life-threatening disease, or to determine if a new treatment is safe for the general public.
-By following strict standards, clinical trials can have a lasting impact on healthcare decision-making for both chronic and acute health conditions.
+Depending on its phase, a clinical research study might have one of a few objectives: for example, to identify effective treatments for a life-threatening disease, or to determine if a new treatment is safe for the general public.
+By following strict standards, clinical research studys can have a lasting impact on healthcare decision-making for both chronic and acute health conditions.

 To get started, you simply need to fill out an online application.
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of FAQ.